-Laguna Beach wouldn’t be the first Orange County city to apply breaks on real estate development.
+Laguna Beach wouldn’t be the first Orange County city to apply brakes on real estate development.
 Costa Mesa, Newport Beach, and Dana Point have passed similar so-called “Greenlight” initiatives.
 In 2000, Newport Beach voters approved a right-to-vote initiative to block new high-rise towers.

 The principals behind Laguna Residents First are fixtures in the City Council Chambers who often argue against intense development.
 Treasurer Gene Felder is president of the Top of the World Neighborhood Association and also serves as treasurer for the Laguna Canyon Conservancy.
 Anderson is also vice president of Village Laguna.
 David Raber has been active in the Temple Hills Community Association and served on the Laguna Beach Historic Preservation Ordinance Task Force.

 Councilmember George Weiss and Laguna Beach resident Michael Morris are both founders emeriti of Laguna Residents First.